Windows 10’s Final Cumulative Update: How to Install KB5066791 Safely (Build 19044.6456 / 19045.6456)

 FAQ

-Q3.
-Does it apply to versions other than 22H2?
+Does this apply to versions other than 22H2?